 In addition, the Cybersecurity Act 2018 (“CSA”) was passed in Singapore in early 2019.
 The CSA primarily contains obligations applicable to organizations which have been designated as owners of critical information infrastructure.
 In particular, if your organization has been designated by the Cybersecurity Commissioner as the owner of a critical information infrastructure, additional obligations will apply to your organization in relation to data breach incident handling and notification.
 Amendments were proposed to the CSA in December 2023, with the Cybersecurity (Amendment) Bill (Bill) made available for public consultation until early January 2024.
 The Bill proposes imposing obligations on other operators of digital infrastructure and technology, to ensure that the CSA keeps pace with technological developments and industry practices.

-Enforcement of the Act is carried out by the Commission, which include giving directions to do any of the following:
+Enforcement of the Act is carried out by the Commission, which include giving directions to an organization to do any of the following:

 - Stop collection, use or disclosure of personal data in contravention of the Act;